Parents and Families

 The Kevin S. and Sandra E. Delbridge Career Center advises students and provides resources on the types of planning and preparation necessary to help students meet their career goals.
 This includes internships, job seeking, labor market trends, individual career counseling, workshops, and employer contacts via career fairs, informational sessions, career events, and other on-campus events.

-As a parent, your role can be to encourage your student to work independently to utilize the resources offered by the Career Development Center to strengthen their qualifications and find gainful employment after graduation.
+As a parent or family member, your role can be to encourage your student to work independently to utilize the resources offered by the Career Center to strengthen their qualifications and find gainful employment after graduation.

 Finding the perfect fit

-Your student’s Career Counselor can work with your student to help him or her explore and pursue an academic major that fits both their goals and abilities.
+Your student’s Career Advisor can work with your student to help him or her explore and pursue an academic major that fits both their goals and abilities.
 This exploration can be done by assessment testing, elective courses, job shadows, and other means.
 Visit the Career Exploration page for more information.

 Highlight employment experience

 Western New England University has a network of more than 1,000 internship sites.
-Whether your student would like to work with an organization in the Springfield area, or intern at a hometown company, the Career Development Center will help students through the application and interview process.
+Whether your student would like to work with an organization in the Springfield area, or intern at a hometown company, the Career Center will help students through the application and interview process.
 Internships can be for the experience or for academic credit.
-Once a student secures an internship site, he or she will continue to work with a Career Counselor in order for the experience to count for credit.
+Once a student secures an internship site, he or she will continue to work with a Career Advisor in order for the experience to count for credit.

 become a young professional